-Did you come up with what might possibly be the greatest way ever to clean dishes without actually having to cleaning them in your Toronto loft?
+Did you come up with what might possibly be the greatest way ever to clean dishes without actually having to cleaning them at the sink?
 Or how about a revolutionary way to watch movies beamed straight onto a screen in your living room wall from your smartphone?
 Whatever your great idea is you're going to want to focus on the long-term future of it before you start dreaming of those immediate dollar signs.

 The patent application will consist of you requesting to be granted a patent for your invention by a patent office and the application will ask you to describe your idea or product in detail, the background and overview of the idea or product, a name or title for your product or idea, and an overall summary of the patent.
 Patents are an important part of the invention world because it protects you from having your idea stolen by someone else in the event you don't have a patent.
 A great idea's a great idea, no matter who invented it, and if you're too late to the party some other individual or corporation might take your idea, tweak it a little bit and call it their own.

 So, if you feel like you have an idea for a product that will change the way people look at pavers or laptops then get started on that patent application as soon as possible or risk losing it forever!
 If you would like to learn more about home financing and managing your money, visit Cannect Home Financing, debt consolidation loans and more.